 Wynn Resorts, Limited, a Nevada corporation (together with its subsidiaries, "Wynn Resorts" or the "Company") is a designer, developer, owner and operator of destination casino resorts.
 In the Macau Special Administrative Region of the People's Republic of China ("Macau"), the Company owns approximately 72% of Wynn Macau, Limited ("WML"), which includes the operations of the Wynn Palace and Wynn Macau resorts.
 The Company refers to Wynn Palace and Wynn Macau as its Macau Operations.
 In Las Vegas, Nevada, the Company operates and, with the exception of certain retail space, owns 100% of Wynn Las Vegas.
-Additionally, the Company refers to Wynn Las Vegas (the "Retail Joint Venture").
+Additionally, the Company is a 50.1% owner and managing member of a joint venture that owns and leases certain retail space at Wynn Las Vegas (the "Retail Joint Venture").
 The Company refers to Wynn Las Vegas and the Retail Joint Venture as its Las Vegas Operations.
 On June 23, 2019, the Company opened Encore Boston Harbor, an integrated resort in Everett, Massachusetts.
 The results of the eight days of its operations during the second quarter of 2019 are presented within Corporate and other in the accompanying condensed consolidated financial statements, except where otherwise noted.